stitakis/ArchElekt/Slides/TicketLoss.md

 Customers are complaining that consultants are never showing up due to **lost tickets**...

 Transcript:
+- Of course, we are talking about ticket loss.
+- Customers are complaining that experts are never showing up.
-Of course we are talking about ticket loss.
-ROL.
-Like that it might be hard to nail that one down but here are a few trails we followed:
+- That on might be hard to nail down but here are a few trails we followed:

 ---

 Data loss

 Transcript:
-Ticket might actually just disappear from the system.
-It could happen during the workflow while moving data around from a component to another for example.
+Ticket might actually just disappear from the system if the communication between components fails for example.

 ---

 Right skills are not available

 Transcript:
-But also sometime, the right expert might not be available for the job because of vacation of seekness.
+But also sometime, the right expert might not be available because of vacation or seekness.

 ---

 SMS & pushing ticket to expert is unreliable

 Transcript:
-Lastly SMS and pushing information to the expert mobile phone in general sounds pretty unreliable.
-It is one way communication channel that lack some acknowledgment capability to ensure the ticket is taken care of.
+- Lastly SMS and pushing ticket information to the expert in general sounds pretty unreliable.
+- It is one way communication channel that lack acknowledgment from the expert to ensure the ticket is taken care of.

 ---